 Snyder earned a bachelor’s degree from Illinois Benedictine College in Lisle, Ill.
 He also holds a master’s degree of divinity from the Saint Paul Seminary School of Divinity and a master’s of public administration from Hamline University in St. Paul, Minnesota.
 He is also the recipient of an honorary Doctor of Humane Letters degree from DePaul University, as well as from St. Francis University in Loretto, Pennsylvania.

-Snyder serves as the former chair for Leadership 18 and the board of the Independent Sector.
+Snyder serves as the former chair for both Leadership 18 and the board of Independent Sector.
 He is also a trustee of America’s Promise Alliance.

 Keith Styles is CCUSA’s Executive Vice President, Chief Operating Officer and General Counsel.
 In his role, he is responsible for the operations of one of the nation’s largest networks of faith-based social service providers, overseeing CCUSA’s efforts around finance, mission, programs and services, disaster operations, membership, communications, IT, human resources, business operations, and administration, as well as being responsible for all of the organization’s legal matters and oversight of all outside legal counsel.

 Prior to joining CCUSA full-time, Styles led the team that served as outside general counsel for CCUSA for eight years.
 He helped develop the underlying principles and draft the National Opportunity and Community Renewal Act, legislation introduced during CCUSA’s centennial celebration, and personally took part in visits to the Ninth Ward in New Orleans as part of recovery efforts following Hurricane Katrina.